aeternity/protocol/serializations.md

 #### Channel off-chain update

-Channel update rounds are described by various updates.
-They all form the `update()` type.
-If not specified something different, any of the addreses involved could belong to a participant, contract or even some other address part of the off-chain state tree of this channel.
+Channel update rounds are described by various updates, that are defined in this subsection.
+Each mention of type update() in the rest of this document is meant to be understood as referring to any one of these updates.
+If not specified something different, any of the addresses involved could belong to a participant, contract or even some other address part of the off-chain state tree of this channel.

-##### Channel off-chain update transfer
+###### Channel off-chain update transfer

-This is a internal off-chain transfer from one address to another.
+This is an internal off-chain transfer from one address to another.

 ```
 [ <from>    			:: id()